PALS Workshop@EMNLP

 Associate Prof @ University of Pretoria

-Assistant Prof @ University of Amsterdam
+Assistant Prof @ Singapore Management University

 Diyi Yang